End of the world 2020: Will the world end on June 21 eclipse?

 'Ring of fire' solar eclipse 2020: Delhi, Mumbai, Chennai, Bengaluru timing

-This latest conspiracy theory also uses the Mayan calendar theory which NASA brushed aside the by providing facts.
+This latest conspiracy theory also uses the Mayan calendar theory which NASA brushed aside by providing facts.

 NASA officials had said there was no science behind any claims of disaster and dramatic changes in 2012, also that there was no evidence that could back the theory.